 Sunday 10:00-11:00 am — Hybrid (In-person AND Virtual) Whether you attend online or in-person, this worship carries the warm and friendly, interactive spirit that characterizes our congregation.
 Newcomers are welcomed but not singled out in any public way.
 The service follows a typical format of scripture, sermon, prayers, and (optional) communion.
 For those on Zoom, the bulletin can be downloaded from our website, and you can sign-in up to 15 minutes early, or stay 15 minutes after, with your Zoom set to “gallery” view for some small-group social time.
 This service offers a wonderful mix of hymns from different traditions, eras, and regions provided by our music program.
 Whether you are hungry for community, curious, or just looking for a no-obligation worship experience, you are welcome.

-Thursday 10:00-10:30 am — Virtual This Healing Prayer service allows us to read about a saint of the day, and offer prayers of healing for one another.
-It takes place on Zoom (link above), and is preceded by our online Adult Book Group (same link for both, see above).
+Thursday 10:00-10:30 am – Hybrid This Healing Prayer service allows us to read about a saint of the day, and offer prayers of healing for one another.
+It is preceded by our hybrid Adult Book Group (same zoom link for both, see above).
 Come to either or both!

 Most Sundays, our worship services begin with some readings, a sermon, and prayers, followed by Holy Communion (a.k.a. the Lord’s Supper).
 This ancient ritual order goes back to the early church, and we fill it with progressive language often drawn from Celtic and other sources.
 A Gluten Free wafer is available upon request.
 We do not use incense and we only decorate the altar area with flowers on a couple of special occasions in the year (mainly Christmas and Easter).

 Coffee Hour with light snacks and a chance to socialize follows both services—a great chance to get to know others!